Record number of runners expected to finish London Marathon

 The Kenyan holds the fastest women’s marathon time of 2:14:04.

-Her competitors – including 10km record holder Yalemzerf Yehualaw and Olympic champion Peres Jepchirchir – remain in the running.
+Britain’s first finisher in the men’s race, Emile Cairess, came sixth on his marathon debut while fellow GB athlete and junior doctor Philip Sesemann placed eighth.

-Sir Mo Farah, 40, who has a personal best time of 2:05:11, is competing in the elite men’s race for the final time and admitted there could be tears after the race.
+Sir Mo Farah, 40, who was competing at marathon level for the final time, finished just behind at ninth with a time of 2:10.28.

-The world’s fastest marathon runner, Eliud Kipchoge, 38, from Kenya – whose record stands at 2:01:09 – is not competing this year but was the official starter for the elite men’s race and the mass participation event.
+Record-holder Kipchoge, 38, from Kenya, is not competing this year but was the official starter for the elite men’s race and the mass participation event.

 Amateur runners began the 26.2-mile route from Greenwich Park at 10am, and they will loop past London landmarks including Tower Bridge and Trafalgar Square before finishing on The Mall.